 Work in Small Chunks

-Step 1: Organizing your ideas (perhaps using a graphic organizer)
+Step 1: Organizing your ideas (perhaps using a graphic organizer or story planner template)

 Step 2: Writing the paragraph rough draft